toybreaker/jeancouteau/_articles/from-small-islands-to-nation-building.md

 _**Its people are religious dreamers; leftovers from a revolution that had their ancestors, a few generations ago, think that they could make a personal reading of the holy Christian scriptures.
 They view themselves as God’s chosen few.**_

-As neighbors they have a few savages and, in the far away distance, small communities of other God’s chosen people.
+As neighbours they have a few savages and, in the far away distance, small communities of other God’s chosen people.

-They speak Dutch, while their neighbors, equally in search of the chosen land, speak English.
+They speak Dutch, while their neighbours, equally in search of the chosen land, speak English.

 Both groups are poor, equally far from and neglected by their respective motherland, but also equally hardworking on the land.